Kazuya Tatekabe

-Kazuya Tatekabe (たてかべ和也、立壁和也, Tatekabe Kazuya) was a Japanese actor, voice actor, and manager.
-He was born in Kimobetsu, Hokkaidō.
+Kazuya Tatekabe (たてかべ和也, Tatekabe Kazuya) was a Japanese actor, voice actor, and talent manager from Kimobetsu, Hokkaidō.
 He was represented by Kenyu Horiuchi's Kenyu Office until the time of his death.

+Until 1977, he performed under his birth name Kazuya Tatekabe (立壁 和也, Tatekabe Kazuya).

-He was most known for the roles of Takeshi Gōda known as "Gian" (Doraemon), Walsa (Time Bokan), and Tonzura (Yatterman).
+He is most known for the roles of Takeshi "Gian" Gōda (Doraemon), Warusa (Time Bokan), and Tonzura (Yatterman).

 Biography

 Early life

-Tatekabe was born in Kimobetsu, Hokkaidō on July 20, 1934.
+Tatekabe was born in Kimobetsu, Hokkaidō on July 25, 1934.
 His ancestors were pyrethrum farmers.
-His late father had used to work for the Iburi Longitudinal Railway, but when he got too weak to continue working, the family moved to Shimokitazawa, Setagaya Ward, Tokyo, in 1942, when Tatekabe was in second grade.
-If they hadn't done so, he might have stayed in Hokkaido.
-He once said, "I might have worked for an agricultural cooperative, gotten married, had grandchildren, watched Doraemon by the stove, and listened to the voice of Gian, who was probably played by someone else, and wondered, 'Who is that nasty voice?'"
+His late father used to work for the Iburi Longitudinal Railway, but when he became too weak to continue working, the family moved to Shimokitazawa, Setagaya Ward, Tokyo, in 1942, when Tatekabe was in second grade.
+If they hadn't done so, he might have stuck in Hokkaidō.
+He once said, "I might have worked for an agricultural cooperative, gotten married, had grandchildren, watched Doraemon by the stove, and listened to the voice of Gian, who was probably played by someone else, and wondered, 'Who is that nasty voice?

-Tatekabe was born an only child, and as a young boy, he was very similar to the character of Nobita, as he spoke with a slight Hokkaido accent and was a frequent victim of bullying throughout his childhood years.
+Tatekabe was born an only child, and as a young boy, he was similar to the character of Nobita, as he spoke with a slight Hokkaido accent and was a frequent victim of bullying throughout his childhood years.

-During the war, while Tatekabe was in fourth grade elementary school, he was evacuated to Asama Onsen in the northeast of Matsumoto City, Nagano Prefecture, but was then evacuated again over to Senba in Shiojiri City, Nagano Prefecture.
-Around the time, Tatekabe continued to wet his bed every night, a habit that continued on for six months close to the war's end.
-Once he returned to his parents' home from the evacuation site, he finally stopped wetting his bed.
+During the war, while Tatekabe was in fourth grade elementary school, he was evacuated to Asama Onsen in the northeast of Matsumoto City, Nagano Prefecture, but was then evacuated again to Senba in Shiojiri City, Nagano Prefecture.
+He would wet his bed every night around that time, a habit that continued for six months close to the end of the war.
+Once he returned to his parents' home from the evacuation site, he was able to finally stop wetting his bed.

-Every day when he returned home from Daizawa National School (now known as Daizawa Elementary School) in Setagaya Ward, Tokyo, he was absorbed in playing baseball.
-After entering the Tokyo Agricultural Education College Junior High School, he continued to show his passion for baseball.
+Every day when he returned home from Daizawa National School, now known as Daizawa Elementary School, in Setagaya Ward, Tokyo, he was absorbed in playing baseball, a passion that continued after entering Tokyo Agricultural Education College Junior High School.